Abe admits involvement in guest selection for publicly funded cherry blossom-viewing party | The Japan Times

 The annual cherry blossom-viewing event, which began in 1952, has been at the center of controversy ever since it came to light that hundreds of Abe supporters were invited.

-For years, the government has made it a practice to finalize the guest list based on recommendations from politicians, including the prime minister, sparking criticism that the process is opaque, and the public event has been used for personal or political gain.
+For years, the government has made it a practice to finalize the guest list based on recommendations from politicians, including the prime minister, sparking criticism that the process is opaque and that the public event has been used for personal or political gain.

-Abe told the Diet that his office had been soliciting a wide range of people who wanted to join the event after the Cabinet Secretariat asked the office to recommend guests.
+Abe told the Diet that his office had been soliciting a wide range of people who were interested in attending the event after the Cabinet Secretariat asked the office to recommend guests.

-“I gave my opinion regarding people to be recommended when consulted by my office,” Abe said, adding that the selection criteria will be the target of a “comprehensive” review by the government.
+“I gave my opinion regarding people to be recommended when consulted by my office,” Abe said, adding that the selection criteria would be the target of a “comprehensive” review by the government.

-Abe had earlier denied his involvement in the guest selection, telling the Diet on Nov.
+Abe had earlier denied any involvement in the guest selection, telling the Diet on Nov.
 8, “I am not arranging the invitees, although I offer greetings and welcome guests as the event host.”

-Despite the acknowledgment, Abe still denied that he was involved in finalizing the government guest list.
+Despite the acknowledgment, Abe still denied that he was involved in finalizing the government’s guest list.

 Opposition party lawmakers are increasingly on the offensive, taking issue with how the annual cherry blossom viewing has been organized.

-“It has become obvious that a public event was treated as part of election campaigning,” Jun Azumi, the Diet affairs chief of the major opposition Constitutional Democratic Party of Japan, told reporters.
+“It has become obvious that a public event was treated as part of election campaigning,” Jun Azumi, the Diet affairs chief for the major opposition Constitutional Democratic Party of Japan, told reporters.

 “Taxpayer money has been used for unintended purposes.
 We will seek a thorough explanation,” Azumi said.